andralex/thenextafterc/docs/source/examples.rst

 NOT READY!

-D is complex multi-paradigm programming language.
-At the same time, if you know С programming language, to start using D you just need to look through some examples.
+D is a complex multi-paradigm programming language.
+At the same time, if you know C programming language and you want to start using D then you just need to look through some examples.

 Hellow Wolrd!
 ~~~~~~~~~~~~~~

 C programs can be easily translated to D.
 The following program prints "Hello, World!" to the standard output.